Introduction

 Bahia Palace

-The Bahia Palace, dating back to the mid-to-late 19th century, was originally built by Si Musa, the grand vizier of Sultan Muhammad ibn Abd al-Rahman, in 1859.
-His son, Si Ba Ahmed ibn Musa, continued the construction and expansion between 1894 and 1900, during the reign of Sultan Moulay Abdelaziz.
-The palace is an architectural marvel, with stunning courtyards, intricate tilework, and lush gardens, reflecting the opulence of its time.
+The palace dates back to the 19th century, first built in 1859 by Si Musa, the grand vizier of Sultan Muhammad ibn Abd al-Rahman.
+His son, Si Ba Ahmed ibn Musa, expanded it between 1894 and 1900 during the reign of Sultan Moulay Abdelaziz.
+The result was a sprawling residence designed to be the greatest palace of its time, filled with ornate details and lavish spaces.

 Jemaa el-Fna

-Jemaa El Fna is often featured on top travel guides as one of the best things to do in Marrakech.
-The name first appeared in a 16th-century text, referring to a mosque that later fell into ruins due to the plague.
-Over time, the square evolved into a center for trade and custom services, and by the 20th century, the postal service and the Moroccan bank were established here.
-Today, it remains the beating heart of Marrakech’s cultural and social life.
+The name Jemaa El Fna first appeared in the 16th century, referring to a mosque that was never completed and later destroyed by plague.
+Over time, the square became a hub for trade and public life.
+By the 20th century, institutions like the postal service and Morocco’s central bank had been established here.
+Today, it remains the beating heart of Marrakech’s cultural and social life, and no visit to the city feels complete without experiencing it.

 Koutoubia